clj-kondo/clj-kondo/doc/hooks.md

 ```

 To load hook code that is in a `.clj-kondo` directory, not on the classpath, you
 can use `load-file` and then test the hook function.
-Suppose the is a file
+Suppose there is a file
 `.clj-kondo/hooks/one_of.clj`:

 ``` Clojure